gboehl/dynare/src/source/introduction.rst

 source files are covered by the GNU General Public Licence (GPL) version 3 or later (there are some exceptions to this, see the file license.txt in Dynare distribution).
-It is available for the Windows, macOS, and Linux platforms and is fully documented through a user guide and a reference manual.
+It is available for the Windows, macOS, and Linux platforms and is fully documented through a reference manual.
 Part of Dynare is programmed in C++, while the rest is written using the `MATLAB`_ programming language.
 The latter implies that commercially-available MATLAB software is required in order to run Dynare.
 However, as an alternative to MATLAB, Dynare is also able to run on top of `GNU Octave`_ (basically a free clone of MATLAB): this possibility is particularly interesting for students or institutions who cannot afford, or do not want to pay for, MATLAB and are willing to bear the concomitant performance loss.

 The development of Dynare is mainly done at `CEPREMAP`_ by a core team of researchers who devote part of their time to software